S-keptic/snap-text/README.md

 Overview

 The SnapText web app revolutionizes the way you save handwritten or printed information.
 Beyond traditional image capture, SnapText employs cutting-edge text recognition technology.
 It not only captures but also saves the converted images, providing a seamless solution for preserving important details.

-Features
+Features:

-    Text Recognition: Utilizes advanced OCR (Optical Character Recognition) technology to extract text or numbers from images.
+1)Text Recognition: Utilizes advanced OCR (Optical Character Recognition) technology to extract text or numbers from images.

-    Save Converted Images: Stores the converted images alongside the recognized text, creating a comprehensive repository for future reference.
+2)Save Converted Images: Stores the converted images alongside the recognized text, creating a comprehensive repository for future reference.

-    User Authentication: Secure user login and registration system to personalize the experience and safeguard user data.
+3)User Authentication: Secure user login and registration system to personalize the experience and safeguard user data.

-    Save for Reference: The recognized content and converted images are securely stored within the app, allowing users to easily retrieve and manage information.
+4)Save for Reference: The recognized content and converted images are securely stored within the app, allowing users to easily retrieve and manage information.

-    User-Friendly Interface: An intuitive and user-friendly interface ensures a smooth experience for capturing, converting, and managing text-based content.
+5)User-Friendly Interface: An intuitive and user-friendly interface ensures a smooth experience for capturing, converting, and managing text-based content.

-How It Works
+How It Works:

-    User Registration/Login: Create an account or log in to access personalized features.
+1)User Registration/Login: Create an account or log in to access personalized features.

-    Capture Image: Use the app to capture an image of the written or printed content you want to save.
+2)Capture Image: Use the app to capture an image of the written or printed content you want to save.

-    Text Recognition: The app automatically processes the image, recognizes the text or numbers, and stores both the text and the converted image.
+3)Text Recognition: The app automatically processes the image, recognizes the text or numbers, and stores both the text and the converted image.

-    Save for Later: The recognized content and converted images are securely saved within the app, organized for easy retrieval.
+4)Save for Later: The recognized content and converted images are securely saved within the app, organized for easy retrieval.

+                                                                                           Made with ♥️ by {Sanity}